 I, on the other hand, am doing fine.
 Except for not being able to walk out the gate, my life is OK.
 I have the wonderful support of my family and friends.
 I am rested and enjoying some “me” time without the stresses of having bills to pay.

 Most of my life I have had two jobs and lots of responsibility.
 I now have a minimum of responsibility and I am catching up on my reading.
 I walk miles a day in the idyllic mountain surroundings.
 I am planning on taking classes in calligraphy and card making.
 I am not hungry and I enjoy listening to the local NPR station.
 I am meeting some wonderful and talented women and I am able to meditate in my free time.

 I am planning to resume my previous great life when I am released from this interesting experience.
 My husband will never again complain about my cooking as long as it is not from a microwave.

-While you are wondering how you will pay your bills and feed your family, please think about what you could do with some of the extra money you could have if you didn’t have to support me and my husband and the thousands of others like us who would be more than happy to support ourselves.
+While you are wondering how you will pay your bills and feed your family, please think about what you could do with some of the extra money you could have if you didn’t have to support me and my husband and the thousands of non violent drug prisoners like us who would be more than happy to support ourselves.

 Marilyn Greene has been a practicing midwife and alternative healer for over 30 years.
 She has a master’s degree, and taught at Kaplan University.
 At the time she wrote this, Marilyn and husband Gerry Campbell were housed at separate federal prison camps, serving time, as senior citizens, for first time, non violent marijuana offenses.